enkidevs/curriculum/sql/ddl/create/default-value.md

 | Oscar  | 0      |
 | Benson | 22     |

-Notice that if we omit the `weight` column when using an `INSERT` command, the RDBMS will store the default value, which was 0.
+Notice that if we omit the `weight` column when using an `INSERT` command, the RDBMS will store the default value, which is 0.

 ---
 ## Practice